PadsterH2012/RPGer/feature_ideas/database/database-stack-architecture.md

    - Limited external exposure for security
    - Connection pooling for efficient resource usage
    - Health monitoring and alerting

+## Relationship to Database Schemas

+The infrastructure described in this document is designed to support the comprehensive schema structure detailed in the [Database Schema Overview](database-schema-overview.md).
+Key considerations for each database component:

+1. **MongoDB Configuration**
+   - Configured to efficiently store and query the complex nested document structures
+   - Indexes created for frequently queried fields to optimize performance
+   - Replica set configuration available for production deployments
+   - Backup strategy preserves all schema data and relationships

+2. **Chroma Configuration**
+   - Optimized for storing and retrieving vector embeddings referenced in schemas
+   - Configured to handle the dimensionality of embeddings used in the system
+   - Persistence settings ensure vector data survives container restarts

+3. **Redis Configuration**
+   - Memory allocation balanced for caching needs and available system resources
+   - Persistence configured to prevent data loss during restarts
+   - Key expiration policies aligned with session and temporary data requirements

 ## Implementation Plan